Are you a beginner photographer who doesn’t want to spend much money on equipment?

 I’m not sure I ever really knew what “formal” meant until I went to my first business party in an expensive hotel in downtown San Francisco.

-I had no idea that was what people did: wear suits, drink champagne, and act like they were important.
+I had no idea that was what people did: wear suits, drink champagne, and act like they were necessary.

-But I was: dressed in a black suit with a red tie, sipping a martini, and trying to look important while standing next to my boss at the bar.
+But I was dressed in a black suit with a red tie, sipping a martini, and trying to look important while standing beside my boss at the bar.

 After my boss told me to start covering the event, I took out my Panasonic Lumix GX85.